AdvancedCustomFields/docs/functions/add_sub_row.md

 	while( have_rows('staff_members') ) {
 		the_row();

-		// Get this staff member name.
+		// Get this staff member's name.
 		$name = get_sub_field('name');

 		// Append new row to this staff member's images.